NikitaMarshchonok/implicit-feedback/README.md

 This is a microservice for generating item recommendations based on implicit feedback (e.g. views, likes) using collaborative filtering (ALS and LightFM).
 It:

+- Trains a recommendation model on MovieLens 100k data.
+- Exposes a REST API via FastAPI and Uvicorn.
+- Packs into Docker, with a production-ready `Dockerfile`.
+- Integrates with CI/CD to build & push images.
+- Deploys to Google Cloud Run with automatic SSL and scaling.

 ---